szageda/keeb-utils/README.md

 # Keeb Utils

-Keeb Utils (‘Keyboard Utilities’) is a collection of my custom keyboard layout and layers for Windows and Linux, aimed at improving typing efficiency, ergonomics, and comfort.
+Keeb Utils, “Keyboard Utilities”, is a collection of my custom keyboard layout and layers for Windows and Linux, aimed at improving typing efficiency, ergonomics, and comfort.
 It's designed for both keyboard enthusiasts and newcomers, inspired by the work of others.

 Keeb Utils adheres to these key principles: